BSX Valuation - Is Boston Scientific Corp Over or Undervalued?

 What is EV/EBITDA and why does it matter?

-EV/EBITDA (Enterprise Value to EBITDA) is N/A for BSX.
+EV/EBITDA (Enterprise Value to EBITDA) is 33.16 for BSX.
 This ratio is useful because it accounts for debt and excludes non-cash expenses, making it better for comparing companies with different capital structures.
 Lower EV/EBITDA generally indicates better value.
 It's particularly useful for comparing companies in capital-intensive industries.

 Disclaimer: This valuation analysis is for informational and educational purposes only and should not be considered investment advice.
 Valuation metrics are just one factor in investment decisions.
 Always conduct comprehensive research and consult with a qualified financial advisor before making investment decisions.
 Past performance and current valuations do not guarantee future results.